davidmalawey/openLab/printegrate.md

 ## Intentions

 >
+> **The Printegrated parts series solves these problems:**
+>
-> **Problem 1, DFM** Designers are uninformed in design-for-manufacturing in FDM; these examples show how.
+> **1. Designers are uninformed in design-for-manufacturing in FDM.**; these examples show how.
 Designers need modularity to raise effort on each piece of a design.
 These examples demonstrate demonstrate modularity.
 Designers are unaware of the best off-the-shelf components; these examples highlight suitable components.
 Designers are reinventing the same designs; these designs aim for best-in-class quality.
 >
-> **Problem 2, Customization:** Open Source Parts must be adjustable; these open parts are adjustable.
+> **2. Customization is impossible with common designs.** Open Source Parts must be adjustable; these open parts are adjustable.
 Parametric parts lack instruction on how to adjust parameters; these examples indicate how to adjust them.
 Open designs only suit a specific need; these examples are versatile.
 >
-> **Problem 3, Value:** 3d printing has an immense value potential but we are not yet capturing it.
+> **3. The central value of 3D printing is not captured.** 3d printing has an immense value potential but broadly, we are not yet capturing it.
 Printegrated parts are the optimal type of part to open source; the most leveraged way for designers to create value.
 Compared to a parametric part, we double the value by including parameters which are derived from the mating part.
 Compared with plain prints, they capture the qualities of a metal part.
 They intrinsically reduce the time and material for printing.
 They spur ideas because the audience is familiar with the 50-year-old part.
 To support engineering research, the assembled printegrations carry documentation produced by the manufacturers of the off-the-shelf parts.
 To support evaluation, the OTS parts carry certifications & testing metrics.
 >

-📒 A note to MMET Students at Texas A&M: 📒
+📒 **A note to MMET Students at Texas A&M** 📒
 As your Technical Laboratory Coordinator I would like to construct a display of several of these relevant parts for hands-on inspection & discovery of the design methods to make these designs.
 I got approval in 2025 October and I'll aim to build this demo over the next few months.
 These should help with: **how to design printable parts**, and **how to utilize versatile materials to reduce my design effort**.

 ---